aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 After processing this request successfully, a second request containing the exact same payload above will now return the same response, ensuring our customer isn't charged twice.

+!!! question "New to idempotency concept?
+Please review our [Terminology](#terminology) section if you haven't yet."

 ### Idempotent_function decorator

 Similar to [idempotent decorator](#idempotent-decorator), you can use `idempotent_function` decorator for any synchronous Python function.